fanderson3/Sora_Consensus2024/README.md

     • SORA community members can use this occasion to learn how to vote on chain.

     • If we vote yes to move forward, by the SORA community submitting a well prepared plan for a panel discussion we will increase awareness of SORA among the crypto / Web3 community and the Consensus 2024 curator team and show the world that we have active community participation, governance and engagement with the wider blockchain community

-    • If the SORA submission is selected by the Consensus community and the Consensus 2024 curator team, we will have the incredible opportunity to hold a panel discussion that includes topics we decide in front of a large audience in late May 2024.
+    • If the SORA submission is selected by the Consensus community and the Consensus 2024 curator team, we will have the incredible opportunity to hold a panel discussion that includes topics that we select in front of a large audience in late May 2024.

     • By doing these things we increase the value of SORA to the world, we will be enabling economic growth and we will spawn the creation of new purchasing power